Batman: Beyond the White Knight: Plot

 Powers sends Terry to infiltrate several facilities around Neo-Gotham to steal various pieces of technology that Powers believes will help fix the malfunctioning Beyond suit, which he plans to use in a secret project he is working on.
 Powers later tells Terry that Bruce is the one who hired Fixx to kill Warren.
 At Harley's house, she explains that Powers was going to force her to testify against Bruce in the trial 12 years earlier, and that she married Bruce only because marital privileges would prevent that from happening while also revealing that her daughter is missing, most likely due to Derek Powers kidnapping her.
 Duke tries to rejoin the GCPD, but is turned down by Barbara, who instead gives him a Robin suit and requests that, as a vigilante, he assist Bruce in taking down Powers.
-Wearing a modified Batsuit, Bruce reveals to Napier that in the past, Powers deduced his secret identity as Batman, but rather than publicly disclosing it, Powers proposed that, as long as Bruce continued to fund him, not only would he not reveal Bruce's identity, he would also develop equipment for him to use in his crusade; albeit reluctantly, Bruce accepted Powers' proposal.
+Wearing a modified Batsuit, Bruce reveals to Napier that Powers had in the past deduced that his secret identity was Batman, but instead of revealing it publicly, Powers proposed that as long as Bruce continued to fund him, he would not only not reveal Bruce's identity, but also develop equipment to use in his crusade; albeit reluctantly, Bruce accepted Powers' proposal.
 Attempting to infiltrate the GCPD, Bruce encounters Terry, who — dressed as Batman — overpowers Bruce and tries to question him about his alleged role in Warren's death, but Duke appears as Robin to aid Bruce in fighting Terry, with the ensuing conflict between the three of them causing Bruce to fall off the roof where the fight was taking place and land on top of a car.

 Jackie Quinzel is attacked by Azrael's gang, but is saved by Dick Grayson and takes her to Powers who wants her to help him find Bruce.
 Terry meets up with Powers and tells him that Bruce escaped with the help of Barbara Gordon and Duke Thomas.
-Barbara convinces Bruce to try to reason with Dick after revealing she and Dick had a child 5 years ago.
-Powers tells Terry he is making Terry steal things so that Powers can create a militarized army based on Batman and shows Terry a video that Earth will soon be invaded.
+Barbara convinces Bruce to try to reason with Dick after revealing she and Dick had a child five years ago.
+Powers tells Terry that he is making him steal things so that Powers can create a militarized army based on Batman and shows Terry a video showing that Earth will soon be attacked.
 While sneaking in GTO, Duke is confronted by Dick and defeats him.
-While meeting with his mother, Terry recalls how his father would always distance himself from the family, and had a falling out with his father on the day he died, but not before Terry's dad telling him Powers is insane and someone needs to stop him.
+While meeting with his mother, Terry recalls how his father would always distance himself from the family, and had a falling out with his father on the day he died, but not before Terry's dad telling him that Powers is insane and someone needs to stop him.
 Bruce and Napier meet a stray hound and call him Ace and restart a flying Batmobile.